ooni/ooni.org/content/post/2026-faulty-measurements.md

 That probably corresponds to users using a VPN operated by cloudflare, such as WARP.
 Further investigation is needed to assess connections running through a proxy.

-As an initial exploration we looked at the connection type for these faulty measurements, and we found the following:
+As an initial exploration, we looked at the connection type for these faulty measurements, and we found the following:

 <div style="display: flex; gap: 10px; align-items: flex-start;">
   <img src="/post/2026-faulty-measurements/image9.png" style="width: 45%; height: auto;" alt="Figure 1. connection type chart 1">
   <img src="/post/2026-faulty-measurements/image2.png" style="width: 45%; height: auto;" alt="Figure 2. connection type chart 2">
 </div>

 Most of these measurements with unmatching CCs come from hosting connections, so it’s very likely that these measurements come from connections running through a VPN.
-In fact, if we look at the list of most common ISPs for connection\_type \= hosting, we will see that most of them come from known VPN providers:
+In fact, if we look at the list of most common ISPs for `connection_type` \= hosting, we will see that most of them come from known VPN providers:

 | Provider | Occurrences in sample data |
 | --- | --- |